iandl/mqttitude/docs/TLS-certificates/TLS-certificates.md

 ## Android

 Note that by following these instructions on Android you'll be prompted to set a device PIN or pattern to protect the device.
 If you already have that, just carry on.
-If you absolutely don't want to do that, you should download the certificate into, say, the Downloads folder, and configure it manually in MQTTitude.
+If you absolutely don't want to do that, you should download the certificate into, say, the Downloads folder, and configure it manually in MQTTitude (see below).

 So, here's your e-mail message with said attachment.